-Retailers who optimize their AdWords campaign structure receive huge benefits.
-By intuitively structuring your approach at the campaign level, you can improve ROI, strategic planning, and overall ease-of-operation.
+By intuitively structuring your approach for each unique situation at the campaign level, you can improve ROI, strategic planning, and overall ease of operation.

-Campaign structure matters particularly because daily budgets get set at the campaign level.
-You could have an impeccable bidding strategy, for instance, but your AdWords campaign structure and budget allocation would still limit the success of your bidding strategy.
+Your Google Ads structure matters particularly because daily budgets get set at the campaign level.
+You could have an impeccable bidding strategy, for instance, but your AdWords (now called Google Ads) campaign structure and budget allocation would still limit the success of your bidding strategy.

-A huge portion of retailers simply organizes their AdWords campaign structure by product category.
+A huge portion of retailers simply organizes their Google Ads campaign structure by product category.
 It has become the most basic and universally accepted method out there.
 Google even explicitly recommends it in their AdWords guidelines.

 Using a product category structure makes life easier.
 You get to use the existing categories your company has created to manage inventory.
 The fact that these categories match sales reports also makes tracking performance and ROI easy.